Miller touts leadership role in quest for lieutenant governor

 That leaves Miller with the mission of showing the state’s voters that he can unify quarreling Republicans while holding true to Trump’s brand of conservativism.

-“People want a leader, not just a participator,” Miller told the Times-Georgian on Tuesday.
-“I have led on issues in the past, I'll lead on issues going forward.
-And I think as a lieutenant governor, I will be able to help … I'm a consensus builder and I'm a team player.
-And that's important, particularly when you're in the position of lieutenant governor.”
+“People want a leader, not just a participator,” Miller told the Villa Rican.
+“I have led on issues in the past, I’ll lead on issues going forward.
+And I think as a lieutenant governor, I will be able to help … I’m a consensus builder and I’m a team player.
+And that’s important, particularly when you’re in the position of lieutenant governor.”

 Miller shrugs off the former president’s apparent attempt to choose his own slate of Georgia Republicans next year.
 Miller said that despite Trump’s opposition to his candidacy — which Miller ascribes to agenda-led pols who gave Trump “incorrect information” about himself — he will be “just fine.”